dragonblocks/dragonblocks_alpha/BUILDING.md

 # Building instructions

 ## Dependencies
 You need Git, CMake, Lua, Bash and GCC.
-Make sure these dependencies are installed on your system. (on Debian based systems: `apt install git cmake build-essential`)
+Make sure these dependencies are installed on your system. (on Debian based systems: `apt install git cmake build-essential lua5.4`)

 All other dependencies are included as submodules, compiled automatically and statically linked.
 Make sure to clone the repository recursively: